RPC2/DRL_paper_summary/README.md

 # Summary of key papers in Deep Reinforcement Learning

-This repository contains the summaries of key papers in deep reinforcement learning listed in OpenAI [Spinning Up](https://spinningup.openai.com/en/latest/index.html).
+This repository contains the summaries of key papers in deep reinforcement learning, and the list is heavily based on key papers in OpenAI [Spinning Up](https://spinningup.openai.com/en/latest/index.html).
 The summaries aim to provide a high-level overview of each paper, listing out the key problems the authors tried to solve and the main contributions / algorithms proposed.

 This list is well organized so that the former papers serve as prerequisites for the later ones.
 Readers are encouraged to read the original papers if they are interested in digging more into any specific details.